benjyms/plot.ly_homework/README.md

 **Initial Steps:**

 Inital Repo for this homework assignment was created and requisite files were copied to the local repo to be pushed to the online repo.

+**Intial Coding for data reading:**

+Intial code to reach json records using D3.